murphlmao/murphlmao.github.io/site/content/_index.md

 boldedheading: "Below is my CV, socials, contact information, etc..."

 ---

-Yo.
-I'm a laid back & easy going guy who's currently a HS & middle college student who's studying IT, DevOps, Networking, Cybersecurity, and Computer Science.
+Yo!
+I'm a fairly laid back & easy going guy.
+I'm currently a student (middle college) studying IT, Systems Administration, DevOps, Networking, Cybersecurity, and Computer Science/Information Systems.
+However, my skillset lies specifically with full-stack development and Linux Systems Administration.
-I have over a decade of experience as a JSWE & IT consultant, which mostly comes from self employment work.

-Anyways, I've a burning passion for all of the above mentioned, but I also enjoy teaching, music, keyboards, basketball, running, Cowboy Bebop, and long walks on the beach.
+Anyways, feel free to look around, and contact me if you have any questions at all!